-Campus Resources

-Students at UIC have full access to campus amenities, including an extensive research library, a recently built fitness center, and a variety of convenient restaurants and shops in the student center-all of which are located just a few minutes' walk from the Architecture + Design Studios building.
+Campus Resources Students at UIC have full access to campus amenities, including an extensive research library, an updated fitness center, and a variety of restaurants and shops in the student center-all of which are located just a few minutes' walk from the Architecture + Design Studios building.
 Every semester, students receive a U-PASS, a heavily discounted pass for Chicago's public transit system.
-The A+D Studios building is across the street from a recently refurbished train stop on the CTA's Blue Line.
+A+D Studios is situated across the street from a recently refurbished train stop on the CTA's Blue Line.